byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ### Define the concept of a critical section and the potential for race conditions.

+#### Critical Section

-*   **Critical Section:** A critical section is a segment of code where a shared resource (like a variable, file, or data structure) is accessed and potentially modified.
+A critical section is a segment of code where a shared resource (like a variable, file, or data structure) is accessed and potentially modified.
 Critically, the correct operation of the program depends on *exclusive access* to this shared resource during the execution of the critical section.
 Only one thread or process should be allowed inside the critical section at any given time.

+#### Race Condition
-*   **Race Condition:** A race condition occurs when multiple threads or processes access and modify a shared resource concurrently, and the final outcome of the program depends on the unpredictable order in which these accesses and modifications happen.
+A race condition occurs when multiple threads or processes access and modify a shared resource concurrently, and the final outcome of the program depends on the unpredictable order in which these accesses and modifications happen.
 The "race" is between the threads/processes to access the shared resource, and the winner (the thread/process that executes a particular operation first) can affect the final result.
 Race conditions lead to non-deterministic behavior, making bugs difficult to reproduce and debug.

 A race condition is the *problem* that arises when multiple threads/processes try to access a shared resource without proper synchronization, and the critical section is the *part of the code* where this problem can manifest.